lorae/household-size/README.md

 # Performance Testing

 Ad hoc performance tests can be run suing the `profvis()` function in the `profvis` package.
-To  test performance of `main.R` for example:
+For example, to test the performance of `main.R`, run:

 ```r
 library("profvis")
 profvis(source("main.R"))
 ```
+# Data Validation

+As we process the data, we run several tests to validate that the pipeline is working as expected.
+The module containing these validation functions is located at `src/utils/data-validation.R`.

+Current data checks include:

+- **Row count validation during data bucketing:**.
+After the IPUMS data is read and loaded into the database, the number of observations is recorded in `obs_count`.
+Subsequent data bucketing steps are validated against this expected count using the `validate_row_counts()` function.
+If any rows are unexpectedly dropped, execution will stop, and an error will be raised.

 # References